VuVoTruong/design_pattern/patterns/command.md

 ## Solution
 The Command pattern decouples the object that needs to perform a specific task from the one that knows how to do it.
 It encapsulates all the needed information to do the job into its own object including: who the receiver(s) is(are), the methods to invoke, and the parameters.
 That way, any object that wants to perform the task only needs to know about the command object interface.

+## When To Use
+- When we a have series of transactional behavior and there can be a possibility where we want to move back to the previous state that time this pattern can be a massively powerful tool.
+- When the execution logic of the command is complex and used at multiple places in our application, then we can decouple it from the invoker and put it into a separate command.
+This will reduce the redundancy of our code and improve readability

 ## Example
 Let's consider a button implementation of some GUI framework, which has a method called upon button click.